Table of Contents

 - Notes about your symptoms and how theyโve changed since the crash.

-- Contact information for any witnesses, if you have it.
+- Contact information for any witnesses, if available.

 At Arash Law, we know how a crash can affect both you and your baby.
-Our team handles insurance issues, documents pregnancy-related injuries, and works with your doctors to build a strong case.
+Our team handles insurance issues, documents pregnancy-related injuries, and works with your doctors to build a case that reflects your losses.

-Weโve helped thousands of injured Californians get the compensation they deserve, including expectant mothers.
+Weโve helped injured Californians seek fair compensation, including expectant mothers.
 Let us handle the legal side so you can focus on healing and a healthy pregnancy.

-Call Arash Law today at (888)488-1391 for a free consultation.
+Call Arash Law at (888)488-1391 for a free initial consultation.
 Our car accident lawyers are here to protect you and your growing family.

 Recovery after a car accident during pregnancy isnโt just about the immediate aftermath.
 Both physical and emotional effects can last throughout the pregnancy and even after birth.
 Staying on top of ongoing care helps protect your health, your babyโs development, and your legal claim.